Logius-standaarden/fsc-logging/draft-fsc-logging-00.md

 ## Connecting log records

 Each log record will have a TransactionID which is the unique ID for the Transaction.
 This ID is used to link the log records of a Transaction made across multiple Peers.
-It is recommended to also add the TransactionID to logs created by other applications involved with the Transaction.
+It is **RECOMMENDED** to also add the TransactionID to logs created by other applications involved with the Transaction.
 E.g. the client making the request or the API offered as Service.
 This will enable Peers to provide a detailed audit trail of a request.

 # Specification